kiancn/CallbackMethod/README.md

 # Short Explanation
-The MethodedReferences and MeRefs are broadly speaking wrapper classes for java.lang.reflect.Method objects;
+The CallbackMethods and CallMes are broadly speaking wrapper classes for java.lang.reflect.Method objects;

 The interesting part is that by